Connect with us

 By

-One UI 8 update for the Samsung Galaxy S21 FE comes with the build version G990B2XXUFIYJ1 in Europe and India.
-Users will have to download around 2.3GB package to install the update.
+One UI 8.5 Beta 2 update for the Samsung Galaxy S25 series in Korea can be identified via the build version ending with ZYLH.
+Users will have to download around a 1.1GB package to install the update.

 Continue Reading